2020-21 GUIDELINES FOR GRASSROOTS ARTS PROGRAM APPLICANTS – SCHOOLS

 - Individuals are not eligible to apply for Grassroots Arts funds.

 - Applications and support materials must be submitted electronically by the due date.

-- Tuesday, October 6: Check presentation at Board of County Commissioners meeting, Hillsborough (tentative)
+- TBD: Awards presentation before Board of County Commissioners meeting

-- Colleges, universities and libraries may receive grants for arts programs that are community based or generate regional arts involvement.
+- Colleges, universities, libraries, and schools may receive grants for arts programs that are community based or generate regional arts involvement.
 Grants may not support their internal programs, administration or operation expenses (library books, band boosters, equipment purchases).

 - Grassroots funds may not be awarded to individuals.

 - Grassroots funds may not be used for art supplies or equipment purchase.